numbnet/icesoft/icefaces3/trunk/icefaces/ace/component/resources/icefaces.ace/jquery/ui/readme.txt

 ICE-8692: Add ARIA Roles for ace:dateTimeEntry.
 ICE-8820: ace:dateTimeEntry - Now and Today button functionality is inconsistent.
 ICE-8868: Add ARIA role and attributes to Accordion.
+ICE-8869: prevent getting stuck forever with draggable when clicking on a scrollbar in Webkit and IE9 browsers